 Am I Eligible for Education Tax Credits?

-If you paid tuition, fees or other education-related expenses in 2016, you may be eligible for an education tax credit, including the American Opportunity Credit and the Lifetime Learning Credit.
+If you paid tuition, fees, or other education-related expenses during the tax year, you may be eligible for an education tax credit, either the American Opportunity Tax Credit (AOTC) or the Lifetime Learning Credit (LLC).

 Note that you can’t claim both credits for the same individual within the same year.
 If you qualify for both, it might be worth calculating them both in order to determine the option that is best for you.

 American Opportunity Credit

 The AOTC is a refundable tax credit.
 This means that if the credit takes your tax bill to zero, you can get 40% of the unused credit, up to $1,000, as a tax refund.
 The IRS has even more information on the requirements and eligibility factors for the AOTC on its website .

 Lifetime Learning Credit

-If you want to learn more about these education tax credits and additional education tax deductions, 20SomethingFinance offers a comprehensive breakdown of the opportunities and eligibility.
+If you want to learn more about these education tax credits and additional education tax deductions, the IRS has further information .